julep-ai/julep/CONTRIBUTING.md

 docker compose --env-file .env --profile temporal-ui --profile single-tenant --profile embedding-cpu --profile self-hosted-db up --force-recreate --build --watch
 ```

-> **Note:** In single-tenant mode, you can interact with the SDK directly without the need fopr the API KEY.
+> **Note:** In single-tenant mode, you can interact with the SDK directly without the need for the API KEY.

 ###### Multi-Tenant Mode
 Run the project in multi-tenant mode: